-- Heck, even Frodo and Gandalf's first scene together is marvelous.
-After Gandalf claims a wizard "arrives precisely when he means to," and then how they start laughing, you can see the look on Frodo's face that pretty much says, "You are so full of B.S.", and Gandalf is only too happy to agree.
+- Frodo and Gandalf's first scene together is marvellous.
+After Gandalf claims a wizard "arrives precisely when he means to," Frodo gives him a 'you are so incredibly full of crap' look, and then they both start laughing.

 - Gandalf's response when Frodo tells him that before he came to the Shire, the Bagginses "were very well thought of - never had any adventures or did anything unexpected."

 - When Frodo told Gandalf that many Hobbits consider him to be "disturber of peace", Gandalf skeptically replies "Really?"
-But then he looks around worryingly as if thinking "Wait, is he serious?"
+But then he looks around worryingly.

-- Gandalf drives by a small crowd of children begging for a display of fireworks.
-He complies; the children cheer, and an old hobbit who was watching indulges in a chuckle, but on seeing his wife, hastily adopts a face of disapproval to match hers.
+- Gandalf drives by a small crowd of hobbit children begging for a display of fireworks.
+He complies; the children cheer, and Mr. Proudfoot, who was watching, indulges in a chuckle, but on seeing his wife, hastily adopts a face of disapproval to match hers.

 - Gandalf banging his head on a ceiling lamp, and then one of the archways in Bilbo's home with a very healthy *thump*.